Skip to main content

 Don Favia

-Sr. Vice President at Favia Investment Group.
-19 years of multifamily investment sales across the Westside of Los Angeles.
+President of Favia Investment Group.
+20 years of multifamily investment sales across the Westside of Los Angeles.